Webchunks extension for Firefox 3 TutorialAuthor: Daniel Glazman <daniel@glazman.org>

 If you have enabled automatic notification of extension updates, Firefox 3 will notify you directly when a new version is available.
 Otherwise, just follow again the installation process described above.

-Webchunks adds a new toolbar to Firefox 3:
+Webchunks adds a new toolbar to Firefox 3 and a button controlling that toolbar (right before the URL field) :

 The first icon at the start of the toolbar serves two purposes: